MiniCRM-Group/MiniCRM/README.md

 6. Once at least one intern and at least one host has approved your PR, you can merge into `master`.

 ## Contributors
+Interns: Alex, Amanuel, Roddy
-Alex, Amanuel, Roddy, Rodrigo, Anthoney
+Hosts: Rodrigo, Anthoney